53 Great Gifts For a Tennis Player

 Racquet manufacturers make an excellent job of balancing a whole load of characteristics to make a racquet work for as many people as possible.
 That said, there are times when the addition of a little extra weight in the right place can fine tune a racquet to better suit an individual.
 Swing weight, plough-through and stability can all be enhanced, and lead tape allows you to do this.
 Physically strong players with a fast swing who play at a high level will probably benefit the most.

-Tecnifibre lead tape comes pre-cut in convenient 2 gram lengths, and can be added to the inside of the frame at various positions to give a desired effect.
+Tecnifibre Lead Tape comes pre-cut in convenient 2 gram lengths, and can be added to the inside of the frame at various positions to give a desired effect.

 Balance board